Jerrynicki/stalkbot-rewrite/README.md

 For a stable bot on Windows you can use [Meiyou's Stalkbot](https://github.com/M3IY0U/Stalkbot)

 ### To install (\*nix):
-* Clone the repository `git clone https://gitlab.com/Jerrynicki/stalkbot-rewrite.git` or [download a release](https://gitlab.com/Jerrynicki/stalkbot-rewrite/releases)
+* Clone the repository `git clone https://gitlab.com/Jerrynicki/stalkbot-rewrite.git` or [download as zip](https://gitlab.com/Jerrynicki/stalkbot-rewrite/-/archive/master/stalkbot-rewrite-master.zip)
 * Run the install.sh file in bash (`bash install.sh`).
 It will guide you through the installation

 ### To install (Windows):
-* Download the repository or [download a release](https://gitlab.com/Jerrynicki/stalkbot-rewrite/releases)
+* Clone the repository or [download as zip](https://gitlab.com/Jerrynicki/stalkbot-rewrite/-/archive/master/stalkbot-rewrite-master.zip)
 * Download and install Python3 from [python.org](https://python.org) (Make sure to select custom install and select tkinter and add it to your PATH!)
 * Download an [ffmpeg binary](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-4.2.1-win32-static.zip) and put the ffmpeg.exe in the same folder as the main.py
 * Navigate to the folder you put the repository in and double-click the windows_installer.py file to guide you through the installation